chipjacks/chipjacks.github.io/_posts/2013-09-24-IMDB-Stats.markdown

 if genre = 'Horror' then user_rating < 5
 {% endhighlight %}

-This got us thinking that perhaps movies of certain genre's just tend to be better.
+This got us thinking that perhaps movies of certain genres just tend to be better.
 The following table seems to support that idea.

 <table>